The Best Face Mask for Air Travel in 2022

 So, what should we look for in a mask for flights and what are the makings of the best face mask for air travel?
-We’ve put together the 4 main points to watch for and consider to help you with finding the best travel mask for you.
+We’ve put together the 4 main points to watch for and consider helping you find the best travel mask for you.

 1. Why are protection levels so important in an air travel face mask?

 Planes are a confined indoor space with a high number of passengers sharing it.
-Cabin air quality varies depending on whether air filters are used, but even on airplanes with advanced air filters systems, air filters are not operating at maximal capacity during takeoffs and landings.
-Add to that the fact that some people are still not wearing their mask properly to fully cover their nose and mouth with no gaps or leaks, and that others may not be wearing masks consistently throughout the flight or not choosing a mask with good filtration performance, and you have a closed space with potential risk of SARS-CoV-2 transmission.
+Cabin air quality varies depending on whether air filters are used, but even on airplanes with advanced filtration systems, air filters are not operating at maximal capacity during takeoffs and landings.
+Furthermore, the fact that some people are still not wearing their mask properly to fully cover their nose and mouth with no gaps or leaks, and that others may not be wearing masks consistently throughout the flight (or at all) or not choosing a mask with good filtration performance, and you have a closed space with potential risk of SARS-CoV-2 transmission.

 2. How do breathability & fit influence your choice of air travel face mask?